franz-hartl/teachers/content/articles/index.md

 - <h3><a href="T1.html">Yale University and the New Haven Public Schools, 1984</a></h3>

-  An essay by James R. Vivian containing recommendations on how to implement the recommendation of the Carnegie Foundation Special Report on School and College, contained also in the Carnegie Report on High School, calls for universities and schools to develop genuine partnerships based on the needs of schools as determined by their principals and teachers.
+  An essay by James R. Vivian containing recommendations on how to implement the recommendation of the Carnegie Foundation <i>Special Report on School and College,</i> contained also in the Carnegie <i>Report on High School,</i> calls for universities and schools to develop genuine partnerships based on the needs of schools as determined by their principals and teachers.

-- <h3><a href="C6.html">Issues in Establishing and Developing an Educational Collaboration 1986</a></h3>
+- <h3><a href="C6.html">Issues in Establishing and Developing an Educational Collaboration, 1986</a></h3>

   An essay by James R. Vivian addressing some of the issues raised by individuals considering how they might adapt the Institute's program to their own educational settings.
-An earlier version of this essay appeared in "Education and Urban Society" (November 1986).
+An earlier version of this essay appeared in "Education and Urban Society," (November 1986).

 - <h3><a href="C8.html">Partnerships and the Community, 1987</a></h3>